Is Chicken Really That Good For Us?

 It is well-documented that saturated fat and cholesterol are key contributors to heart disease, both of which are abundant in animal-derived foods.

-Many people swap red meat for chicken, believing it is a health food.
-Although there are some nutritional benefits, chicken is still high in LDL cholesterol compared to plant-based foods.
+Many people swap red and processed meats for chicken believing it is a healthier alternative, and while of course there are nutritional benefits, chicken is still high in LDL (“bad”) cholesterol when compared to many whole plant-based foods.

-Research has shown that chicken meat raises LDL cholesterol to the same extent as red meat.
-One study compared diets low in saturated fat that obtain protein from red meat, white meat, and meatless sources.
-It found that red and white meat raised LDL cholesterol compared to meat-free protein sources such as legumes, grains, and nuts.
+Some research has found that white meat raises LDL cholesterol to the same extent as red meat, and therefore makes no difference to heart disease risk.
+For example, one study compared diets low in saturated fat which obtained protein from red meat, white meat, and meatless sources.
+It found that both red and white meat raised LDL cholesterol compared to the meat-free protein sources such as legumes, grains, and nuts.1

 Thousands of small chickens are preparing to become human food.
 The interior of the chicken farm.